Staff

 Melissa graduated from St. Francis Xavier University with a Bachelor of Arts focused on Sociology and Anthropology and in 2019 she completed her Bachelor of Social Work with the University of Calgary.
 She worked within the Nova Scotia Health Authority prior to joining the Women’s Centre team.

-Melissa’s key role at the Centre focuses on intervention and prevention services related to women centered supports and sexualized violence through MORPH (Mapping our Road to Power and Healing) Sexual Violence Intervention and Prevention Program.
+Melissa’s key role at the Centre focuses on intervention and prevention services related to women centered supports and sexualized violence through MORPH (Mapping our Road to Power and Healing) Sexual Violence Intervention and Prevention Services.
 She also provides supportive counselling, and advocacy services.

 Melissa is a self-proclaimed cat lady who is an avid knitter and a lover of gardening.